Solid State Drives

 Memory (or RAM) upgrade

-A typical entry level pc or laptop is now supplied with 4GB of RAM.
-This is enough for mose uses, but for a server, workstation or gaming pc, you should be looking for at least 8-16GB.
+A typical entry level pc or laptop is now supplied with 8GB of RAM.
+This is enough for most uses, but for a server, workstation or gaming pc, you should be looking to increase this.

 Motherboard upgrade